denten-books/plain-text/main.md

-Although the distinction between form and content is somewhat naturalized in literary and linguistic discourse, the concept of form is often used in another way, which seems initially to contradict the easy bifurcation.
+Although the distinction between form and content is somewhat naturalized in literary and linguistic discourse, the concept of form is often used in another way, which seems initially to contradict the naturalized bifurcation.
 When we think of Shakespeare's *Hamlet*, for example, whatever is meant by "the form" of the play belongs neither to its material substance (pixel or paper) nor to the ideational content of the work.
-Form, in that sense, lies somewhere between the two worlds: it is in the shape of the letters, in the structure of the narrative, and in the prosody of the word.
-Form in that sense is indeterminate, because we do not quite know which of these elements belong to the content of the play and which are the contingent material artifacts of the printing
-process: the way the fonts look, for example or the way lines break on the page.
+Form lies somewhere between the two worlds: it is in the shape of the letters, in the structure of the narrative, and in the prosody of the word.
+Form, in that sense, does not determine, because we do not quite know which of these elements belong to the content of the play and which are the contingent material artifacts of the printing process: the way the fonts look, for example or the way lines break on the page.
 Some matters of form matter to us as readers (line breaks), and others do not (font kerning).
-Three things seem to be in play then rather than two: matter, form, and content.
-And of these, form sometimes falls into the category of meaningless matter and sometimes into semantic-carrying ideation.
+Three things seem to be in play rather than two: matter, form, and content.
+And of these, form sometimes falls into the category of meaningless matter and sometimes into semantic-carrying ideation: form, the indeterminate.

 Let's dwell on the history of form for a few paragraphs.
 I'll give you the standard (if necessarily abridged) version first, and then return to revise and